a-laz/a-laz/README.md

 - I like turning manual, error‑prone workflows into **automated, observable systems**.
 - I care a lot about **clean abstractions** around messy domains (finance, logistics, trading).
-- Always down to jam on: **AI agents, DeFi primitives, trading infrastructure, and weird side projects.**
+- Always down to jam on: **AI agents, NodeAI graphs, DeFi primitives, trading infrastructure, and weird side projects.**

 <p align="center">
   <em>Thanks for stopping by — feel free to reach out if you want to build something interesting.</em>